Election

-1984 video games ZX Spectrum gamesCommodore 64 gamesAmstrad games
+1984 computer games ZX Spectrum gamesCommodore 64 gamesAmstrad games

 What could be simpler than democracy?
 Find out by running the local election campaign for one of parties in United Kingdom.